 During that transition period, EU law (including the jurisdiction of the Court of Justice of the EU – CJEU) would continue to have full force and effect.
 The UK would therefore be expected to provide domestic means of implementing EU law that comes into effect between exit day and the end of transition in its Withdrawal Agreement and Implementation Bill.67

 The key difference in a ‘no deal’ scenario is that no transition period would apply.
-The ‘default’ provisions of EUWA would come into effect from 29 March 2019 at 11pm GMT.
+The ‘default’ provisions of EUWA would come into effect from 29 March 2019 (postponed to 31 January 2020, with a transitional period to effective withdrawal on 31 December 2020) at 11pm GMT.
 This would mean there would be no obligation, either in international law or domestic law, to ‘track’ or ‘shadow’ changes in EU law from that point onwards.

 67 The Government White Paper, Legislating for the Withdrawal Agreement between the United Kingdom and the European Union, Cm 9674, 24 July 2018, explains that a transition agreement will be delivered by legislating to delay the repeal of (parts of) the European Communities Act to a point after exit day.

 Important Notice- See the Disclaimer and our Term of Use above Brexit Legal, McMahon Legal and Paul McMahon have no liability arising from reliance on anything contained in this article nor on this website